 Description and Range

 The Oregon spotted frog is a medium to large aquatic frog (adults are 2 to 4 inches in length from snout to vent).
-The dorsal color is olive brown to brick red, with black spots.
-See the Washington Herp Atlas for more details about this species, including description of tadpoles.
+The dorsal color is olive brown to brick red, with black spots that have ragged edges and light centers.
+The undersides of the legs and margin of the abdomen are orange-red to red (absent in newly metamorphosed frogs and small juveniles).
+The legs are relatively short, and the toes are nearly fully webbed.
+Breeding males develop large forelimbs and thumb bases and have a dark nuptial pad on each thumb.